Charles Venn

-Charles Okechukwu O. Venn (born 24 June 1973), formerly known by the stage names Chucky Venice and Chucky Venn, is a British actor, known for his roles as Ray Dixon in EastEnders, Jacob Masters in Casualty, Curtis Alexander in Sky One's Dream Team and Tremaine Gidigbi in Footballers' Wives.
+Charles Okechukwu O. Venn (born 24 June 1973), formerly known by the stage names Chucky Venice and Chucky Venn, is a British actor, most notable for his roles as Ray Dixon for 109 episodes of EastEnders (2012–2013), and as nurse/paramedic Jacob Masters in 318 episodes of Casualty (2015-present).

+Other credits include Dream Team and Footballers' Wives.
 In 2018, he competed in Strictly Come Dancing.

 Early life

-Born in Queens Park, London, he grew up on the Mozart estate, which was at the time a notorious inner-London sink estate.
+Born in Queen's Park, London, he grew up on the Mozart estate, which was at the time a notorious inner-London sink estate.
 As a boy his passion was for athletics.
 He attended West London College [formerly Ealing, Hammersmith and West London College] studying performing arts.